Company: INDRA

 Location: Spain

 INDRA turned to ATDI to simulate communications links as the battalions move around.
 HTZ Warfare plans, models and simulates tactical communication links for UHF, VHF, HF, Satellite and Wifi, allowing battalions to operate up to 100 nodes over a 300 km² area.
-One of the main components of the BMS, is the capability to position the vehicle and monitor its direction in real-time, so accelerating the decision-making abilities and likelihood of mission success.
+One of the main components of the BSMS, is the capability to position the vehicle and monitor its direction in real-time, so accelerating the decision-making abilities and likelihood of mission success.

 HTZ is a technology-neutral radio simulation software that allows military and civil network operators to plan, model and simulate radio communications networks.
 To support real-time information sharing, INDRA needed to model scenarios using approx. 50-100 mobile nodes (with traffic and mobility profiles), across different areas over 300 km², with C/N+I and overlapping values.
 HTZ supports frequency planning and interference analysis of the links in the deployment of these nodes.